Dominic-Taylor-Dev/eagle-bank-api/docs/DESIGN-DECISIONS.md

   - `sub` (subject): the user's userId
   - `exp`: expiration
   - Optional: email, scope, or role if expanded later
+- Failed auth is handled via an AuthenticationEntryPoint which sets the response status to 401 and provides an error message to the user

 **Alternatives considered:**